-Cost of development services and other primarily includes costs incurred for the performance of development services requested by the Company's biopharmaceutical customers, and costs associated with the Company's partnership agreements and delivery of screening tests.
+Cost of development services and other primarily includes costs incurred for the performance of development services requested by the Company's biopharmaceutical customers, and costs associated with the Company's partnership agreements and delivery of the Company's Shield screening tests.
 For development of new products, costs incurred before technological feasibility has been achieved are reported as research and development expenses, while costs incurred thereafter are reported as cost of development services and other.